 1. General Posting.

 a.
 Transwestern will maintain a General Posting on its internet page of available capacity (including operationally available capacity) on its system.
 The posting will be revised daily to reflect the changes to capacity, for example, as contracts are executed with shippers or as contracts terminate which change the available capacity as posted.
 The General Posting will state that Transwestern is willing to consider shipper's expressions of interest or requests for capacity concerning the available capacity and to contact a Marketing Representative or submit a request for service if a shipper is interested.
-No shipper may be contacted regarding available capacity, including operationally available capacity, unless such capacity has been posted.
 The general posting currently states that the method of bid evaluation is net present value unless otherwise specified.
-If Transwestern wishes to award capacity based on highest rate with a minimum stated term for a particular block of capacity, it must make a posting to this effect in advance of taking bids on that capacity.
+If Transwestern wishes to award capacity based on highest rate with a minimum stated term for a particular block of capacity, it must make an advance posting to this effect in conjunction with taking bids on such capacity.

 b.
+No shipper may be contacted regarding available capacity, including operationally available capacity, unless such capacity has been posted.
 Prior to contracting, newly available capacity must be posted for the following minimum time periods:

 Capacity availability Posting time (business days)